tolgagokmen/challenge/Readme.md

 WebFlux that supports non-blocking reactive streams for is providing a Reactive RESTful Web Service and It is fully non-blocking, supports Reactive Streams

-need for a non-blocking web stack to handle concurrency with a small number of threads and scale with fewer hardware resources.
+Need for a non-blocking web stack to handle concurrency with a small number of threads and scale with fewer hardware resources.<br />
-Servlet 3.1 did provide an API for non-blocking I/O.
+Servlet 3.1 did provide an API for non-blocking I/O.<br />
-Spring WebFlux moves away from the thread-per-request blocking model Spring WebFlux will allow you to more efficiently leverage CPU and network resources,
+Spring WebFlux moves away from the thread-per-request blocking model<br />
+Spring WebFlux will allow you to more efficiently leverage CPU and network resources,